-There are plenty of places to have a drink or a cocktail in London.
+There are plenty of places to have a drink or a cocktail in Knightsbridge.
 But few can match the Blue Bar for wow factor.

 Drop in for some of the most colourful cocktails in town.
-There’s nothing quite like a Wedding Cobbler, a Naked in the Rain or a Kryptonite to ease you into the evening.
+There’s nothing quite like a Nostalgia, a Shiso Mine or a Notorious to ease you into the evening.

-Settle into a cosy nook to take in David Collins’s Lutyens Blue theme.
+Settle into a cosy nook to take in David Collins Studio's Lutyens Blue theme.
 Or discover the Blue Bar’s contemporary side by scoring a table in the state-of-the-art glass extension.
 Spacious and impeccably stylish, this is a bar whose sparkling energy is sure to leave you spellbound.

 The striking Lutyens Blue colour scheme was originally created by David Collins.
 When it came to refreshing the design, Collins’ protégé, Robert Angell, left this in place, along with listed architectural features that came from the original Berkeley on the corner of Piccadilly and Berkeley Street.
 Features such as the white onyx bar and black crocodile-print leather floor were introduced to complement the blue theme and update the overall look.